faraguti/3-Tier-VPC-AWS/README.md

 ## Important Note

 Don't forget to create a `terraform.tfvars` file to provide values for variables defined in `variables.tf`.
 This file should contain sensitive information such as AWS access keys, so make sure to keep it secure and don't commit it to version control.

+## Using an S3 Bucket for Terraform State (Optional)

+If you prefer to use an S3 bucket to store the Terraform state file for better collaboration and state management, follow these steps **BEFORE** creating the VPC:

+1. Navigate to the `S3-Bucket-State` directory in this repository.
+2. Initialize Terraform within the `S3-Bucket-State` directory, plan and apply.
+3. Once the S3 bucket is created, you can return to the root directory and proceed with the VPC deployment by following the earlier usage instructions.

+> [!NOTE]
+> **Remember that using an S3 bucket for Terraform state offers benefits such as improved collaboration and locking, making it a recommended practice for production deployments.**

 ## Contributing